 When installing decking on uneven ground, it’s essential to create a stable and level base to ensure the longevity and safety of the structure.
 Here are some common methods and supports used for decking on uneven ground:

-Concrete Footings
+Concrete joist Footings

 Poured concrete bases that provide a solid and stable foundation for deck posts, concrete footings provide a solid and stable base for decking.